 Funds for the 504 portion of the project come from SBA Guaranteed Debentures issued by CDC’s, and are sold in the private bond market.
 A private lender must provide financing amounting to 50% of the total project cost.
 The small business concern must provide a minimum of 10% of the total project costs.

 Loan terms are comparable to the life of the asset that is being financed.
-Machinery and equipment terms are typically ten years; real estate terms are typically twenty years.
+Machinery and equipment terms are typically ten years; real estate terms are typically twenty or twenty-five years.
 Interest rates are fixed, and are based on current market rates for five and ten-year U.S. Treasury Bond issues.
 A rate adjustment is added to the base rate to cover loan servicing and program subsidy costs.
 Rates are set at the time the project is funded.